sohamjuhin/CamSpy/README.md

 # CamSpy
 webcam key logger
-##This code will take a screenshot of the entire screen and a picture from the webcam, and save them to files with the current time and date as the filenames.
-To run the code, you will need to have the pyautogui and cv2 modules installed.
+This code will first take a screenshot and a picture from the webcam.
+Then, it will create a new thread to run the remote access tool.
+The remote access tool can be any program that allows you to control the computer remotely.
+For example, you could use a program like TeamViewer or AnyDesk.

+Once the remote access tool is running, you will be able to control the computer from another computer or device.
+You can use the remote access tool to view the desktop, open and close applications, and even type on the keyboard.

+To run the code, you will need to install the following Python libraries:

+pyautogui
+time
+cv2
+threading
-##You can install them by running the following commands in the terminal:
+###You can install these libraries by running the following command in your terminal:

-pip install pyautogui
+pip install pyautogui time cv2 threading

-pip install opencv-python

-##Once the modules are installed, you can run the code by saving it as a .py file and then running it from the terminal.
-For example,
-##if you saved the code as keylogger.py, you would run it by running the following command:
+Once the libraries are installed, you can run the code by saving it as a Python file and then running it from the command line.
+For example, if you saved the code as remote_access.py, you would run it by typing the following command in your terminal

-python keylogger.py
+python remote_access.py

-The screenshots and pictures will be saved in the current directory.
-You can open them by double-clicking on them.

-Here is an explanation of the code:

-The import pyautogui and import cv2 lines import the pyautogui and cv2 modules.
-The take_screenshot() function takes a screenshot of the entire screen and saves it to a file.
-The take_webcam_picture() function takes a picture from the webcam and saves it to a file.
-The if __name__ == "__main__": block is the main execution block of the code.
-It calls the take_screenshot() and take_webcam_picture() functions.
+This will take a screenshot, a picture from the webcam, and then start the remote access tool.
+You can then connect to the remote access tool from another computer or device.